envytools/envytools/hwdocs/fifo/puller.rst

 On pre-NVC0, both old-style semaphores and new-style semaphores use the DMA object stored in dma_semaphore, which can be set through DMA_SEMAPHORE method.
-Note that this method is buggy on pre-NV50 cards and accepts only *write-only* DMA objects of class 0x0002.
+Note that this method is buggy on pre-NV50 GPUs and accepts only *write-only* DMA objects of class 0x0002.
 You have to work around the bug by preparing such DMA objects [or using a kernel that intercepts the error and does the binding manually].